shwezhu/shwezhu.github.io/content/post/bugs/006-cgo-docker-image-build-error.md

 $ docker build --platform linux/amd64 -t shwezhu/file-station:v2 .
 ```

 *Go* is a statically *compiled* language.
 To execute a *Go* binary on a machine, it must be *compiled* for the matching operating system and processor architecture.
-So there is cross-compilation in Go.

-`--platform` is used to build [multi-platform docker images](https://docs.docker.com/build/building/multi-platform/), not build Go binary for another platform.
+So there is cross-compilation in Go. `--platform` is used to build [multi-platform docker images](https://docs.docker.com/build/building/multi-platform/), not build Go for another platform.
 You should know the difference between these concepts.